mrjamiebowman-blog/identityserver-openid-postman/README.md

     dotnet new sln -n CoreMS.IdentityServer
     mkdir src
     cd src
-    dotnet new is4empty
+    dotnet new is4empty -n CoreMS.IdentityServer
-    dotnet new is4ui
+    dotnet new is4ui -n CoreMS.IdentityServer

+Be sure to add the project to the Solution File.

 ### Configuring Clients